 - 1. Remove the storage drawer or kick panel. - 2.
 Use a 3/16" open-end or socket wrench to back out both rear leveling legs approximately two turns. - 3.
 Use a 1%" open-end or adjustable wrench to back out the front leveling legs two turns. - 4.
-Install the oven shelves in the oven and position the range where it will be installed.

-- 6. Adjust the leveling legs until the range is level. - 7.
+Install the oven shelves in the oven and position the range where it will be installed. - 5.
+Check for levelness by placing a spirit level or a cup, partially filled with water, on one of the oven shelves.
+If using a spirit level, take two readings-with the level placed diagonally first in one direction and then the other. - 6.
+Adjust the leveling legs until the range is level. - 7.
 After the range is level, slide the range away from the wall so that the Anti-Tip device can be installed.